Donald Trump's Isn't Helping GOP Women In Swing Districts

 “It’s an incredibly difficult time to be running, especially against incumbents,” says Indiana Rep. Susan Brooks, who chairs recruitment for the National Republican Congressional Committee and is retiring this year.

-The Republican women candidate’s support structure, which helped them through the primaries, couldn’t make up the difference in the general.
+The Republican women candidates’ support structure, which helped them through the primaries, couldn’t make up the difference in the general.
 Winning for Women raised slightly over $429,000 this cycle, according to financial disclosure records, while VIEW PAC and E-PAC both raised a little over $930,000.
+(Since April 2019, Winning for Women’s Super PAC has spent nearly $3 million on efforts supporting female candidates, according to a spokeswoman).
 The founders of these groups loath comparisons to the Democrats’ EMILY’s List, which supports pro-choice female candidates early on in the electoral process, but the differences are stark: EMILY’s List raised $72 million this cycle.

 “If you’re looking at the political networks and particularly the campaign finance networks available to Democratic women, it’s not apples to oranges,” says Cooperman, the political science professor.
 “It’s like apples to filing cabinets.”